aarya-bhatia/irc/README.md

   user.

-There are various functions to handle the commands in the form of `Server_handle_XXXX()`.
-These functions use the predefined format strings in `reply.h` and substitute the parameters as needed.
-The message parser in `message.h` is used to parse message details and check for errors.
+There is also a simple message parser in `message.h` whcih is used to parse messages and check for errors.
+This is used by both server and client.

 The server currently supports the following commands from the clients: MOTD, NICK, USER, PING, QUIT, HELP, PRIVMSG, NOTICE, INFO, WHO, NAMES, LIST, PART,